RulesCommittee/BylawsRepository/README.md

     - (a) In the event of a university emergency (including but not limited to a snow emergency) or a meeting scheduled outside the regular meeting time with less than one week's notice, no Senator shall be penalized for absence.

-    - (b) The Vice President, in conjunction with the Executive Senator and Clerk of the Senate, shall maintain a publicly accessible attendance document which lists every Senator and which meetings they have missed.
+    - (b) The Vice President, in conjunction with the Executive Senator, shall maintain a publicly accessible attendance document which lists every Senator and which meetings they have missed.
 Any discrepancies should be reported immediately.

     - (c) The Vice President, Executive Senator, or a designee shall notify a Senator after their third absence that another absence will lead to their removal.
 This message shall be sent to the Senator's official brandeis.edu email address, though the sender may choose, at their discretion, to notify them through additional means.